codeacme17/terminal-chatGPT/README.md

 1gpt config --key [your_api_key]
 ```

+> I can guarantee that your keys are not stored anywhere other than your computer.
+After performing the above operations, a file named `KEY.json` will be created on the root directory of the project in your computer to store and read your api-key

 You need to configure your access rights to access the OpenAI API.
 Please replace **[your_api_key]** to your actual OpenAI key.
 You can get your API keys from [OpenAI-Keys](https://platform.openai.com/account/api-keys).

 ## Usage